carbeck/ayerigrammar/README.md

 **WARNING**: This is work heavily in progress!
 Things may still be a little rough around the edges, especially the parts currently being worked on:

 * Phrase structures (`chapters/syntax.tex`)
-    1. Adpositional phrases
-    2. Inflectional and verb phrases
+    1. Inflectional and verb phrases
-    3. Complementizer phrases
+    2. Complementizer phrases

 The [sections not currently worked on](https://github.com/carbeck/ayerigrammar#table-of-contents) have been proofread at least once, by myself.
 They should already provide useful information, however, I may still make changes occasionally if I notice something to be wrong or information to be missing or inconsistent.
 Note that I am not a native English speaker; corrections are thus welcome.